feature request #7899

 Applied in changeset cdm-vaadin|61b6ce4e6afcc2de48e66b2f8df68d30c799ca3c.

-#14 Updated by Andreas Kohlbecker about 1 month ago
+#14 Updated by Andreas Kohlbecker over 2 years ago

 - Description updated (diff)

 - Status changed from Resolved to In Progress

 After a discussion with Andreas Müller, the improved concept from 2018-12-11 has been revised and changed again:

 - Instead of using a marker the incorrect name should only be recognized through the name relation with a specific type in which it is being used.

 - The appropriate type of the NameReationship is currently being dicussed neither